iPlantCollaborativeOpenSource/Advanced_iPlant/HANDSON.rst

 - Implement a cloudrunner example
 - Implement a more specialized version of it with parameters to run one specific program
+- Send CSV from word frequency to demo-pyplot-demo-advanced-0.1.0u1